Meet Daniel! A freelance chef and food lover specialising in outdoor wood fired cooking.

 I’ve always been interested in food and I starting by cooking at my local pub The Woolpack in Slad, Gloucestershire.
 I went to The Grange Cookery School in Somerset and worked in Australia, Spain and France, picking up inspiration wherever I went.

 Can you tell us three of the most important places you’ve lived, worked or travelled that have led to you being where you are today.

 My travels have taken me to remote beaches in far West of Ireland, to experiencing the Middle Eastern Mangal style of eating in Turkey and the bustling street food markets in Thailand.

 What is your process for creating new recipes, is it a flavour or colour that inspires you?

-I think they both play a part, ultimately a recipe the combines both will make you want to go back to it again and again.
+I think they both play a part, ultimately a recipe that combines both will make you want to go back to it again and again.

 If you could cook for anyone who would it be?

-My family and friends, they're the people who will stick by you in good or bad times.
+My family and friends, they're the people who will stick by you through the good times and the bad.